hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

-using a hacky regex, scan all msgs emitted by the file utils client and with any string that looks like an aboslute path run it through `escape_path_p` proc (*of the modality client*, e.g). in turn, `call_digraph_listeners` these messages as info to `info_p`, presumably to the same modality client.
+using a hacky regex, scan all msgs emitted by the file utils client and with any string that looks like an aboslute path run it through `escape_path_p` proc (*of the modality client*, e.g). in turn, `call_digraph_listeners` these messages as info to `info_event_p`, presumably to the same modality client.

 this hack grants us the novelty of letting FileUtils render its own messages (which it does heartily) while attempting possibly to mask full filenames for